btmorr/scala-boost/tutorial/session0.md

 }
 ```

-I've included a couple of guiding details that are a lot of work and not much learning, so that you can get right to the more interesting stuff.
-Do take a look though, because the text and whatnot may provide hints about the commands you need to implement.
+Now we need to add some variables to keep track of our current database and current table.
+The same technique that was used in `Database` to keep track of Tables can be used in the app to keep track of Databases.
+Add a `Map[String, Database]` val and a `currentDb: Option[Database]` var to the top of the App.
+Then implement "usedb" similarly to the `useTable` method on `Database`.
+On that topic, you've already implemented `useTable` on `Database`, so "usetable" can simply call that method on the current database.

+For the rest of the commands, go ahead and implement these using methods from `Database` and `Table`.
+Also take a look at the text of that "help" command above, because the text and whatnot may provide hints.
 Note that there's plenty here you can modify, such as the character(s) used to separate fields in a record input.
 For the example, I picked ";;", because it won't occur accidentally in an article, whereas splitting on spaces, commas, etc could easily result in the string getting split up the wrong way and failing to write to the database.

 _If you have had difficulty with the previous step and wish to see/use an example implementation thus far, check out [the step4 directory](../src/main/scala/tutorials/basics/step4) in this repo._